bazilevs31/bazilevs31.github.io/_posts/2014-07-08-failure-is-not-an-option.markdown

 ---
 layout:     post
-title:      "Failure is not an option"
+title:      "Failure is not an option or is it?"
 subtitle:   "Many say exploration is part of our destiny, but it’s actually our duty to future generations."
 date:       2014-07-08 12:00:00
 author:     "Start Bootstrap"